gruber-sciencelab/nTerminalExon/README.md

   --output-directory ATLAS2_hsa
 ```

-3. Creation of design file
+## Creation of design file

-We provide a template, you have to fill in with bla bla bla
+In order to start the analysis, some basic technical and biological information has to be provided.
+In pursuit of this, a tsv file has to be submited.

 4. Create config file
 conda activate nTE